Baked Sweet Potato

 And they’re good for you too!
 Sweet potatoes are a rich source of fiber (making them great for digestion) and they’re loaded with iron, calcium, vitamin B, vitamin C, and beta-carotene, an antioxidant which gives the potato its vibrant orange color.

 The Difference Between a Sweet Potato and a Yam

 Sweet potatoes and yams are both root vegetables, but they’re actually quite different.
 To make matters confusing, most yams sold in supermarkets in the United States are actually sweet potatoes, just marketed under the wrong name – yikes.

-Yams tend to have brown-ish, rougher skin and lighter flesh.
+- Yams: these tend to have brownish, rougher skin and lighter flesh.
 They’re also starchier and dryer when cooked.

-Sweet potatoes have more tapered ends, reddish-orange skin and vibrant orange flesh – though they can come in a variety of colors from white to orange to purple.
+- Sweet potatoes: these have more tapered ends, reddish-orange skin and vibrant orange flesh – though they can come in a variety of colors from white to orange to purple.
 Sweet potatoes are also sweeter (hence their name) when they’re cooked.

 The take-away: if what you’ve bought looks like these photos, odds are it’s a variety of sweet potato even though it may have been called a yam in the store.

 How to Bake Sweet Potatoes

 Give them a good scrub!
 While sweet potatoes have been given a rinse before arriving at the supermarket, they’re definitely not clean.
 To ensure you don’t end up with dirt and debris in your meal, make sure to give them a good scrub.
 I use this scrub brush under some running water to give my sweet potatoes a good wash.
 Then I blot them dry with a paper towel.

 Poke them.
 Sweet potatoes build up heat and steam while cooking.
 To prevent the sweet potato from bursting it’s necessary to give each sweet potato a few pokes to ensure this air can escape and it cooks evenly.
 You can poke the sweet potato 4 to 5 times with a fork or sharp knife.